grz0zrg/fsynth/README.md

  * Recent medium multi-core CPU (a dual core should be ok with the native program, a beefy CPU is needed if you use more than one output channel), this is required for the audio synthesis part
  * Not necessary but a MIDI device such as a MIDI keyboard and a MIDI controller is recommended
  * Some friends to have fun with

+Excellent performances with a modern multi-core system and near "perfect" if you use the external synthesis program (FAS) and the external editor, the things that may cause poor performances is generally due to the browser reflow, also, altough a great feature, detached dialog have quite poor performances sometimes due to them being tied to the parent window thread... this may change with the future of browsers.

 ## The project